Here are some of the most common reasons businesses seek extra funds, with lending options to match.

 For larger or more frequent seasonal gaps, a Business Overdraft might be the answer.
 An overdraft gives you extra cash on tap when you need it, simply by withdrawing extra funds from the same business account you use for your everyday banking.

-With the festive season just two months away, you may have already started thinking about how you’ll buy extra stock for the peak holiday season demands.
+With the festive season just two months away, you may have already started thinking about how you'll buy extra strock for the peak holiday seasn demands.

-For shorter-term or smaller purchases, a Business Credit Card or Business Overdraft may be all you need but if you run a seasonal business where you often need to invest hefty amounts in building stock levels before each peak sales season, a Business Line of Credit could be a more affordable option.
+For shorter-term or smaller purchases, a Business Credit Card may be all you need.
+If you run a season business where you often need to invest hefty amounts in building stock levels before each peak sales season, a Business overdraft could be a more affordable option.

-A line of credit combines the flexibility of an overdraft with the long-term access and lower interest rates of a business loan.
-You can draw down and repay funds as you need them, while only paying interest on the amount you use.
-Because your line of credit stays open over the long term, you won’t need to re-apply every time you need to restock those empty shelves — so you can save both time and money.
+With a Business Overdraft, you can draw down and repay funds as you need them, while only paying interest on the amount you use.
+The Overdraft can be set up with your existing account details, to help with cashflow.
+Because the Overdraft stays open over the long term, you won't need to re-apply every time you need to restock those empty shelves.

 Growing your business